Use rstream as a Connectivity Layer for Codex

 Access Boundaries, Approval, and Cleanup

 The useful version of this workflow is controlled access, not open-ended remote control.
-Codex should use the local MCP server instead of pasted tokens, request broader OAuth permissions only when the next operation needs them, and check plan or usage data before relying on plan-gated behavior.
+Codex uses the local MCP server instead of pasted tokens, requests broader OAuth permissions only when the next operation needs them, and checks plan or usage data before relying on plan-gated behavior.

 Use labels on every resource Codex creates.
-Labels should explain the source, purpose, service, branch, commit, device role, or task owner.
+Good labels explain the source, purpose, service, branch, commit, device role, or task owner.
 They make local tunnels, remote services, and MCP bridges discoverable and cleanable.

 Ask for approval before paid actions, public exposure of a sensitive service, file writes, package installs, service restarts, project setting changes, credential creation, or mutating remote MCP tools.
-After every exposure, Codex should verify the endpoint and keep the cleanup action tied to the tool result.
-The user should be able to say "cut the tunnel" and have Codex call the matching MCP cleanup tool; Codex should not invent a shell cleanup command for an MCP-managed resource.
+After every exposure, Codex verifies the endpoint and keeps the cleanup action tied to the tool result.
+The user can say "cut the tunnel" and have Codex call the matching MCP cleanup tool; Codex does not invent a shell cleanup command for an MCP-managed resource.

 rstream_local_tunnel_stop(id="<local-tunnel-id>")